prl-mushr/mushr-website/content/tutorials/carpose.md

 {{< / highlight >}}

 Next, it will step over each video frame.
-Since the motion capture data is more dense, we must find the corresponding data point to each frame.
-Each message of a rostopic has a timestamp, so we pick the message with the closest timestamp to the frame’s timestamp.
+Since the motion capture data is published at a much higher rate, we must find the mocap data to each video frame.
+Each message of a rostopic has a timestamp, so we pick the mocap message with the closest timestamp to the video frame’s timestamp.

 {{< highlight python "linenos=table,linenostart=88" >}}
 idx35 = 0